vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-open-with-history.md

 positive correlation between the two exercises.

-My goal is to maintain a standing-on-toes-with-eyes-open duration of at least 4 minutes.
+My goal is to maintain a standing-on-toes-with-eyes-open duration of at least 5 minutes.
 I believe this is a reasonable amount of time, though I don't have very clear reasons for picking that particular duration.

 The main benefits are as follows:

 * The exercise improves the strength and stamina of my toes.
+The exercise also helps improve the strength and stamina of the gastrocnemius and soleus muscles that are involved in plantar flexion.
 This strength and stamina is useful for extended walking and running because there's a huge amount of weight on the toes during the takeoff portion.

 * The exercise may help me with extended standing, by strengthening one portion of the feet.